Giving People Clues that Turn Dreams into Reality

-Throughout the years Robert has helped thousands of open-minded people to take action, make their dreams a reality, and be seen as an authority in their field.
+Throughout the years Robert has helped thousands of open-minded people take action — making their dreams a reality — and be seen as an authority in their field.

 Robert believes that every person has information and value that they can share with others.
 But they usually fail because of a lack of self belief and confidence.
 So Robert made it his mission to be of service to others by helping them with their growth and development.
 Not just in their business or career, but also in their personal lives.

 Known for Giving People Clues

 One of the things Robert Riopel is known for is being the author of the book Success Left a Clue: 6 Life Changing Habits to Achieving Your Dreams While Keeping it Real, Relevant & Repeatable.

 In the coaching world or on the stage, Robert is known as someone who gives people clues to reach success and turn their dreams into reality.
 He aims to empower hundreds and thousands of lives around the world.

 Through traveling and training with some of the top thought leaders around the world.
 He noticed the difference between someone who’s successful and someone who’s not and started putting those clues into clues his life.

 Robert started his career switching from one job to another.
 During the span of his career, there came a time where he had to deliver pizzas for a little company called Domino’s Pizza.
 Because of his work ethic, he became a manager but not long after, he got bad news from the franchisee.